-- A. Members must be actively engaged in the production of the farm product he/she sells, must be the original producer of all such farm products, and must have a significant financial stake in the business.
-An employee does not meet these criteria. - B. Members must live and produce all farm products being sold within a 50 mile radius of Chapel Hill and within the state of North Carolina. - C. All members must allow an initial farm inspection to be conducted by a special committee designated by the Board of Directors to verify to the corporation that he/she is the original producer of all farm products being sold.
+- A. Members must be actively engaged in the production of the farm product he/she sells, must be the original producer of all such farm products, and must have a significant financial stake in the business. - B. Members must live and produce all farm products being sold within a 50 mile radius of Carrboro Farmers Market, NC and within the state of North Carolina.
+Current Members in good standing are grandfather into the Market (February, 2024) - C. All members must allow an initial farm inspection to be conducted by a special committee designated by the Board of Directors to verify to the corporation that he/she is the original producer of all farm products being sold.
 The farm inspection must be carried out before an individual will be allowed to sell at any markets operated by the corporation. - D. Memberships are approved as active, associate, or honorary or rejected by the Board of Directors as stated in Article II, Section 6.
 The Board of Directors of the corporation shall have the power at any time to determine who is eligible for active, associate, or honorary membership and to set a limit on the number of members according to the size and number of markets being operated by the corporation.